IgnasiSanchez/ComparingReducibleReps/README.md

 # How to run
 After installing the prerequisites and cloning the project, you need to change the spec path for Edgar Costa's code in the file _GreniesAlgorithm.m_.

 You can run the procedures _mod3Example_ and _GreniesExample_ as it is commented in the last lines of the file _GreniesAlgorithm.m_.
+This computes the field tower $K_0 \subseteq K_1\subseteq \dots K_S$.

+To compute the minimal set of primes $T$ one can use _FrobeniusWithRelativeDecGrp.m_ for the 3-adic example.
+Our code for the primes in Grenié's example is not uploaded yet, but it is the same as in the 3-adic example, using Magma's _FrobeniusElement_ instead of computing the Decomposition Groups.

 ---